liyoumin/-/content/publication/preprint/index.md

 ---
-title: "Payments for Ecosystem Services in Florida’s Landscape: Concepts and Principles."
+title: "Payment for Ecosystem Services in the Era of Sustainable Agriculture: Insights from The Northern Everglades Payment for Environmental Services Program"
 authors:
 - admin
+- Weizhe Weng, Jared Gars, Micheal Olexa, Suzanne Thornsbury
 date: "2025-04-07T00:00:00Z"
 doi: ""